-For these reasons and more, the United Nations 2021 theme for this day is “Equality - Reducing inequalities, advancing human rights”, relating to Article 1 of the UDHR, “All human beings are born free and equal in dignity and rights”.
-Human Rights must be centred during recovery efforts in a post-COVID-19 world on the basis of equality and non-discrimination so that all workers can move forward together.
+Human rights must be centred during recovery efforts in a post-COVID-19 world on the basis of equality and non-discrimination so that all workers can move forward together.

 CUPE’s long-standing commitment to human rights recognizes that human rights struggles are deeply interconnected with workers’ rights struggles, and that we share common goals with community movements for gender, racial and social justice.
 Working in coalition and mobilizing in our communities is the most effective way to achieve change and the realization of equity and respect for human rights.